-NCS Pearson currently provides large-scale assessment services in more than 25 states and for the U.S. Department of Education.
+NCS Pearson was awarded the contract to provide all assessments for grades 3-8, 10 and 11.
+NCS Pearson currently provides large-scale assessment services in more than 25 states and for the U.S. Education Department.

 K-PREP is a criterion-referenced test developed specifically to measure the Kentucky Academic Standards.
 Student performance levels (novice, apprentice, proficient and distinguished) are used to describe how well students perform to Kentucky-specific standards.

 K-PREP provides content area assessments such as reading, mathematics, science, social studies and writing at all grade levels or grade bands.
 Kentucky is in the process of transitioning assessments for paper-based testing to online administrations.
 Both operational and field testing will occur in 2019-2020.

 PERFORMANCE LEVEL DESCRIPTORS

 K-PREP REFERENCE SHEETS

 Frankfort, KY 40601